The following provides a brief overview of Preboot Services:

 Empty Bundle: A bundle with no initial tasks.
 You can quickly create this bundle without performing all of tasks in the Create New Bundle wizard.
 Later, you can edit its details to add assignments, actions, and so forth.

 AutoYaST Bundle: A bundle that contains the location and access protocol of an AutoYaST configuration file and network installation directory for SUSE Linux.
 This bundle allows you to launch an automated installation of SUSE Linux using Preboot Services.
 This is only available for Linux devices that are PXE-enabled.
-AutoYaST bundles cannot be run using a boot CD or a ZENworks partition.
+AutoYaST bundles cannot be run using a boot CD, a ZENworks partition, or a bootable USB.

 DellDTK Configuration: A bundle that contains the location of files and scripts for configuring Dell servers.
 This bundle allows you to use Preboot Services to configure the BIOS, BMC, RAID, and DRAC for settings and to create a new Dell Utility partition.
 You can also identify another Preboot bundle to be run immediately after these configurations have completed.
 This is only available for Linux devices that are PXE-enabled.
-Dell Configuration bundles cannot be run using a boot CD or a ZENworks partition.
+Dell Configuration bundles cannot be run using a boot CD, a ZENworks partition, or a bootable USB.

 Kickstart: A bundle that contains the location and access protocol of a KickStart configuration file for Red Hat Linux.
 This bundle allows you to launch an automated installation of Red Hat Linux using Preboot Services.
 This is only available for Linux devices that are PXE-enabled.
-Kickstart bundles cannot be run using a boot CD or a ZENworks partition.
+Kickstart bundles cannot be run using a boot CD, a ZENworks partition, or a bootable USB.

 Multicast Image Set Bundle: Specifies an image that can be sent through the multicast protocol.
 This bundle allows you to send an image to a large number of devices in a single operation, which minimizes network traffic.
 It is ideal for labs, classrooms, and staging areas.
 This is applicable only for ZENworks Imaging.